 IMPROVING EDUCATIONAL ACHIEVEMENT & NUTRITION

-PCI’s innovative, savings-led self-help group model called GROW – or ‘Yanapacuna’ (We Help Ourselves) in Bolivia’s native Quechua – is a community-led economic and social empowerment model which increases livelihood opportunities for vulnerable households.
-Through the groups, men and women gain literacy skills and business training, and learn how to start sustainable businesses of their own.
-In addition to financial gain, group members report numerous other benefits, such as increased community leadership, greater self-sufficiency and tangible benefits for women in reproductive, maternal and child health.
+PCI’s innovative, savings-led self-help group model called Women Empowered (WE) – or ‘Yanapacuna’ (We Help Ourselves) in Bolivia’s native Quechua – is a community-led economic and social empowerment model which increases livelihood opportunities for vulnerable households.
+Through the groups, men and women gain financial literacy skills and business training, and learn how to start sustainable businesses of their own.
+In addition to financial gain, group members report numerous other benefits, such as increased community leadership, greater self-efficacy and tangible benefits for women in reproductive, maternal and child health.

-Once established and operational, GROW groups become a sustainable, ongoing business and economic development platform that is entirely directed and administered by the members themselves, without outside management, resources or long-term external support.
-To date, 188 Yanapacuna groups comprised of over 3,000 members have collectively saved over $51,000 of their own money and have increased their self-esteem, leadership and sense of possibility for change in their own lives and in the community overall.
-PCI’s newly-formed local NGO “IPC” is leading the implementation and expansion of this initiative throughout Bolivia.
+Once established and operational, WE groups become a sustainable, ongoing business and economic development platform that is entirely directed and administered by the members themselves, without outside management, resources or long-term external support.
+To date, 561 Yanapacuna groups comprised of over 10,600 members have collectively saved over $202,400 of their own money and have increased their self-esteem, leadership and sense of possibility for change in their own lives and in the community overall.
+PCI’s local NGO, “IPC”, is leading the implementation and expansion of this initiative throughout Bolivia.